Build Muscle Fast with These 5 Beginner Exercises

 Resistance band rows

-• Secure the band at chest height
+Secure the resistance band at chest height

-• Hold the handles with arms extended
+Hold the handles with your arms fully extended

-• Slowly return to the starting position
+Slowly return to the starting position

-Reps: 2–3 sets of 10–15 reps
+Recommended Reps: 2–3 sets of 10–15 reps

-Tip: Keep your chest up and avoid rounding your back
+Pro Tip: Keep your chest up and avoid rounding your back

 Beginner doing resistance band rows for back strength